 - Host a fundraiser for a candidate or cause

-- Remind each other to call your elected representatives
+- Encourage each other to call your elected representatives

 - Show friends and neighbors how to vote by mail

-- Call or text each other when things are hard
+- Call or text each other during hard times

 - Celebrate victories together!